Participants

 All clinical trials have criteria for participants.
 These are designed to decrease risk for participants and help researchers select the people who help them answer the research questions the trial is investigating.

 All volunteers will need to provide consent to participate and will be asked to answer medical questions specific to the trial.
 You will be assessed by a doctor and have medical examinations to make sure it is safe for you to be involved in the trial.
+To understand what you can expect during the screening process, visit our patient screening process page.

 8